 Praise be to God who gives us His Spirit without limit (John 3:34), we ought to delight in Him and fear Him!
 (Isaiah 11:2-3).
 Let us diligently continue to desire further what it means to fear the Lord.

-Are you lacking or struggling to have faith in God in any area of your life?
+Are you lacking faith in God in any area of your life?
 We encourage you, don't lose your faith.
-God has promised and is able to help you through your situation (Isaiah 41:10).
+God is promised and is able to help you through your situation (Isaiah 41:10).
 If you desire a relationship with the Lord Jesus Christ and faith leading to your salvation, here is a

 to get you started.
 For any questions or comments on this article or our ministry, please contact us.